Uberi/University-Notes/STAT231/STAT231.md

     * What variates will we collect for each unit?
     * What are possible study error? **Study error** is a systematic difference between a target population and a study population.
 The hard part of getting rid of study error is that we don't know if it's present or not.
 Statisticians use peer-review to avoid this.
 For example, if the study population is mice and the target population is humans, there are significant differences between mice and humans that we would have to account for.
     * An example of study error is a real study on male physicians where aspirin reduced heart attacks by 44%.
 Applying this to female patients who are potentially not physicians is potentially a study bias, if women or non-doctors react systematically differently to aspirin.
-    * What are possible sources of sample error? **Sample error** is a systematic difference between the sample and the study population.
+    * What are possible sources of sample error? **Sample/sampling error** is a systematic difference between the sample and the study population.
 The sampling protocol needs to be chosen carefully to avoid this.
     * An example of sample error is when a study uses an online survey - only people who are inclined to take online surveys will be part of the sample, and if those people are systematically different in relevant ways, we have a sample error.
     * Measurement often introduces **measurement error** - the difference between the true value of the variate and the observed value.
     * **Response bias** is when study respondents systematically tend to give incorrect answers.
 For example, people tend to exaggerate their income on financial surveys, or lie about experiencing police mistreatment on studies about police behaviour.